natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 A **boot sector virus** is a type of malware that infects a system's boot partition or the Master Boot Record (MBR) of a hard disk.
 During startup and before security software can be executed, the virus executes a malicious code.
 Once a computer is infected, a boot sector virus will try to infect every disk that is accessed on the infected system.

 A **browser hijacker** is a malware program, that modifies web browser settings, without the user's permission and redirects the user to websites the user had not intended to visit.
-It is often called a browser redirect virus because it redirects the browser to other, usually malicious, websites.
+It is often called, a browser redirect virus, because it redirects the browser to other, usually, malicious websites.

 A **direct action computer virus** is a class of self-replicating malware that is attached to an executable file.
 They are, typically, embedded in, otherwise, legitimate programs that require execution to run.
 After downloading and executing an infected program, the direct action computer virus will spread.